George Lane-Fox, 1st Baron Bingley: Career

+Political career

 In the 1906 general election which produced a Liberal landslide, Barkston Ash was one of the few constituencies that went the other way.
 Lane Fox for the Conservatives defeated the Liberal incumbent Joseph Andrews who had defeated him in a by-election the previous year.
 He went on to represent the constituency until 1931.
 He served as Secretary for Mines from 1922 to 1924 and again from December 1924 (after the fall of the first Labour Government) until 1928.
 He was sworn of the Privy Council in 1926 and was a member of the Indian Statutory Commission.

 On 24 July 1933 he was elevated to the peerage as Baron Bingley, of Bramham in the County of York.

-Family
+Personal life

-Lord Bingley married Mary Agnes Emily Wood (born 25 March 1877, died 25 March 1962), daughter of Charles Wood, 2nd Viscount Halifax and sister of E. F. L. Wood, 1st Earl of Halifax, in 1903.
+In 1903, Lane-Fox was married to Mary Agnes Emily Wood (1877–1962), a daughter of Charles Wood, 2nd Viscount Halifax and sister of E. F. L. Wood, 1st Earl of Halifax.
 They had four daughters: